 p.s.
 And on it goes; so, to clarify this clarification:

-Among consumers in the West there’s a misconception that charas refers only to hand-rubbed resin, and among a significant portion also that it’s more appropriate to use the term hashish to refer to sieved resin.
-In a sense, the two misconceptions go hand in hand.
+Among consumers in the West there’s a misconception that charas refers only to hand-rubbed resin, and likewise that it’s more appropriate to use the term hashish to refer to sieved resin.
+The two misconceptions go hand in hand.
 This same misunderstanding is strongly implied in the quote from Clarke (‘the proper Arabic term’ – it’s ambiguous what ‘proper’ relates to, but ‘term’ seems more likely than ‘Arabic’).

 But, ironically, charas is the name that from an ethnobotanical and historical perspective has the stronger association with sieved resin.
 Hashish originates as a general term akin to bhang or cannabis, referring to the plant and its preparations, including coarse herbal material, confections, and resin.
 Charas only ever refers to resin.